 The University of North Carolina at Charlotte (UNCC)

-- The university is constructing the Energy Production Infrastructure Center (EPIC) to train the next generation of engineers and conduct industry-led research and development projects.
+- The university has the Energy Production Infrastructure Center (EPIC) to train the next generation of engineers and conduct industry-led research and development projects.

-- The Belk College of Business, one of the largest business programs in the Carolinas, has 2,500+ undergraduate students, 500 graduate students and 87 full-time faculty members.
+- The Belk College of Business, one of the largest business programs in the Carolinas, has 3,000+ undergraduate students, nearly 700 graduate students and 87 full-time faculty members.

 - The newly constructed, 12-story Belk College of Business in uptown Charlotte, links students directly with businesses in the central business district.